History of Adelaide: Governor Gawler's time

-Grey
+Governor Grey's time

-Grey, 29 at the time, issued the news of Gawler's recall himself, from the steps of government house on 15 May 1841.
-He slashed public expenditure, turning public opinion against him (which Grey ignored).
-Silver was discovered at Glen Osmond the same year, which lifted spirits and spurred on discoveries of other finds in the Mount Lofty Ranges.
+George Edward Grey, 29 at the time, issued the news of Gawler's recall himself, from the steps of government house on 15 May 1841.
+He slashed public expenditure, turning public opinion against him (but this Grey ignored).
+Silver was discovered at Glen Osmond the same year.
+This lifted spirits and spurred on discoveries of other finds in the Mount Lofty Ranges.

 Copper was discovered near Kapunda in 1842.
-In 1845 even larger deposits of copper were discovered at Burra which brought wealth to the Adelaide shopkeepers who invested in the mine.
+In 1845 more copper was discovered at Burra.
+This brought wealth to Adelaide shopkeepers who invested in the mine.
 With a series of good harvests and expanding agriculture, Adelaide exported meat, wool, wine, fruit and wheat.

-John Ridley invented a reaping machine in 1843 which changed farming methods throughout South Australia and the nation at large.
+John Ridley invented a reaping machine in 1843.
+This changed farming methods throughout South Australia and the nation at large.
 By 1843, 93 km2 of land was growing wheat (contrasted with 0.08 km2 in 1838).
 Toward the end of the century South Australia became known as the "granary of Australia".

-From a low point in 1842 when 642 out of 1,915 houses were abandoned and there was talk of abandoning the settlement, Adelaide was a bustling city when Grey left to govern New Zealand in 1845.
+The change was dramatic from a low point in 1842, when 642 out of 1,915 houses were abandoned and there was talk of abandoning the settlement, to 1845 when Adelaide was a bustling city.
+Grey left to govern New Zealand in 1845.